-I’m an associate content editor at Adobe, supporting Adobe Experience Cloud, Adobe Document Cloud, and Adobe Creative Cloud for enterprise.
-I also write and provide editorial direction more specifically for Adobe Analytics Cloud, Adobe Experience Platform, and Adobe Sensei.
+I’m a web writer and editor at Adobe, supporting Adobe Experience Cloud virtual events.
+I help provide content design and strategy for our new web design system, Consonant.
+I also provide editorial direction more specifically for demand and campaign content including emails, articles, and ads.
 I work to unify the tone, voice, and style used across the Adobe website, with a vision toward unifying across the entire brand.

 I graduated from Brigham Young University (BYU) in April 2017 with a BA in English and a minor in editing.
-I earned advanced scores on the BYU Spanish language certificate.
 I have gained valuable editing experience through different volunteer opportunities and jobs I have held throughout my life.
 My editing work includes experience as an editorial assistant and editing team lead for the Religious Studies Center on BYU campus, which publishes ten to twelve books each year, a scholarly journal three times a year, a monthly newsletter, and a biannual magazine.
 I am proficient in Chicago and MLA styles, and I have basic knowledge of AP and APA styles.

 I grew up in Layton, Utah, and after graduating from Clearfield High School, I completed a service and proselyting mission for my church in Puerto Rico.
-Upon my return, I began attending BYU.
-While there, I met my wife, and we are now living happily in Draper, Utah, and we welcomed a baby boy to our family in 2017.
-Some of my hobbies include writing, reading, playing the piano, listening to music, playing and watching sports, watching movies, and spending time with my wife and our son.
+Upon my return, I began attending BYU, where I met Abby, my wife.
+Some of my hobbies include writing, reading, playing the piano, listening to music, playing and watching sports, watching movies, and spending time with Abby and our son.

 MY EDITING BACKGROUND